Explain a Forecast from Time Series Models with Dependence-Aware (Conditional/Observational) Shapley Values

 Numeric vector.
 Denotes the number of lags that should be used for each variable in

-when making a forecast.- explain_xreg_lags
+ywhen making a forecast.- explain_xreg_lags

 Numeric vector.
 If

-, denotes the number of lags that should be used for each variable inxreg
+xreg != NULL, denotes the number of lags that should be used for each variable inxregwhen making a forecast.- horizon

 Numeric.
 The forecast horizon to explain.
 Passed to the

-function.- approach
+predict_modelfunction.- approach

 Character vector of length

-.
+1or one less than the number of features.
+All elements should either be"gaussian","copula","empirical","ctree","vaeac","categorical","timeseries","independence","regression_separate", or"regression_surrogate".
 The two regression approaches cannot be combined with any other approach.
 See details for more information.- phi0

 Numeric.
 The prediction value for unseen data, i.e., an estimate of the expected prediction without conditioning on any features.
 Typically set this equal to the mean of the response in the training data, but alternatives such as the mean of the training predictions are also reasonable.